VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Conclusion

-In conclusion, we present VidCRAFT3, a unified and flexible framework for precise image-to-video generation that enables simultaneous control over camera motion, object motion, and lighting direction.
-VidCRAFT3 integrates three core components: Image2Cloud, which generates 3D point clouds from reference images; ObjMotionNet, which encodes sparse object trajectories using multi-scale optical flow features; and Spatial Triple-Attention Transformer, which incorporates lighting direction embeddings through parallel cross-attention modules.
-The introduction of the VideoLightingDirection dataset, combined with a three-stage training strategy, effectively addresses the challenges posed by the lack of annotated real-world datasets.
-Extensive experiments demonstrate that VidCRAFT3 produces high-quality video content, outperforming state-of-the-art methods in terms of control granularity and visual coherence.
-Our work advances the field of video generation by enabling enhanced control over multiple visual elements, thereby paving the way for more realistic and versatile applications.
+In conclusion, we present VidCRAFT3, a unified and flexible framework for controllable image-to-video generation that enables simultaneous and consistent control over camera motion, object motion, and lighting direction.
+By explicitly modeling the cross-factor interactions among geometry, motion, and illumination, our approach supports compositional control while maintaining temporal coherence and physical consistency.
+To achieve this, we design a novel conditioning mechanism together with a three-stage progressive training strategy that effectively supports both independent and joint control signals.
+We further construct the VideoLightingDirection dataset to address the lack of lighting-aware supervision in existing video datasets.
+Extensive experiments demonstrate that VidCRAFT3 achieves state-of-the-art performance in terms of control precision, visual quality, and generalization across diverse scenarios.
+Overall, our work highlights the importance of jointly modeling multiple factors for controllable video generation and provides a practical step toward more physically consistent and versatile generative systems.